 Youth Music: Exchanging Notes

 The National Foundation for Youth Music has awarded grants to support 10 Exchanging Notes projects across England.
 Each project (a partnership between a school and specialist music provider) works with young people at risk of low attainment, disengagement, or educational exclusion to see how participation in regular music-making activities can enable achievement of musical, educational and wider outcomes.
-Researchers in the School of Education are supporting the project over a four-year period through the evaluation of the educational and musical outcomes of these new models.
+Researchers in the School of Education and Social Work are supporting the project over a four-year period through the evaluation of the educational and musical outcomes of these new models.